 If your baby is teething, you may have questions that many other parents ask.

-- Why are my baby's teeth not coming in as expected?
 Some babies' teeth erupt later than average or in an unusual pattern.
-Often this is a result of a normal developmental variation.
+This is often normal.
 Sometimes delays or irregular eruption patterns are caused by minor problems, such as another tooth in the path of an erupting tooth, not enough space in the jaw, or failure of a tooth to break through the gum (impaction).
 A delay in eruption, absence of teeth, or crooked teeth may also be related to a birth defect of the mouth or jaw, such as cleft palate.
-If your 18-month-old has not had any teeth erupt, talk with your doctor.
+If your 18-month-old has not had any teeth erupt, talk with your baby's doctor or dentist.

-- What if my baby loses a baby tooth because of an injury?
-Early loss of a primary tooth may delay or speed up the eruption of a permanent tooth.
+Early loss of a primary tooth may change the eruption of a permanent tooth.
+It may come in early or late.
 If the primary tooth loss occurs long before the expected eruption of the permanent tooth, a dentist may need to place a spacer in the child's mouth.
 If a spacer is not used, teeth on each side may tip into the space, causing an impaction.

 A secondary (permanent) tooth coming in behind a primary (baby) tooth may result in a double row of teeth.
 This usually is not a problem.

-- What if my child has a small jaw?
 Although many children with a small upper or lower jaw have enough space for all their primary teeth, they may not have enough room in their mouth for all 32 permanent teeth.
 This can lead to crooked teeth.
-Discuss this concern with your doctor or dentist.
+Discuss this concern with your baby's doctor or dentist.